andywats0n/twitchy/readme.md

 # Twitchy

+Due to issues with publishing on the Chrome Web Store, the extension is currently available for download.
+Follow the istructions below to get it up and running on your local machine.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.